svenssonjoel/lispBM/doc/lbmref.md

 8. f32    - (float) a 32bit floating point value.
 9. f64    - (double) a 64bit floating point value.

 The byte and the char value have identical representation and type, thus char is an unsigned 8 bit type in LBM.

 An integer literal is interpreted to be of type `i`, a 28/56bit signed integer value.
 A literal with decimal point is interpreted to be a type `f32` or float value.

-To specify literals of the othertype the value is to be postfixed with a qualifier string.
+To specify literals of the other types, the value must be postfixed with a qualifier string.
 The qualifiers available in LBM are: `b`, `i`, `u`, `i32`, `u32`, `i64`, `u64`, `f32` and `f63`.
 The `i` and `f32` qualifiers are never strictly needed but can be added if one so wishes.

 So for example:
 1. `1b`     - Specifies a byte typed value of 1
 2. `1.0f64` - Specifies a 64bit float with value 1.0.

 **Note** that it is an absolute requirement to include a decimal when writing a floating point literal in LBM.

-We are trying to make type conversions to not feel too unfamilar to people who are familiar with the C programming language.
+We are trying to make type conversions feel familar to people who are familiar with the C programming language.
 On a 32bit platform LBM numerical types are ordered according to: `byte < i < u < i32 < u32 < i64 < u64 < float < double`.
 Operations such as `(+ a b)`, figures out the largest type according to the ordering above and converts the all values to this largest type.

 Example:
 1. `(+ 1u 3i32)` - Promotes the 1u value type i32 and performs the addition, resulting in 4i32.
 2. `(+ 1  3.14)` - Here the value 1 is of type `i` which is smaller than `f32`, the result 4.14f32.

 A potential source of confusion is that `f32` is a larger type than `i64` and `u64`. this means that if you, for example, add 1.0 to an `i64` value you will get an `f32` back.
 If you instead wanted the float to be converted into a double before the addition, this has to be done manually.

 Example:
 1. `(+ (to-double 1.0) 5i64)`    - Manually convert a value to double.